 As you’re strolling through old town, you can take in some of Munich’s iconic churches, which are mostly clustered together.

 He handed over the requisite dollars on the condition that the church be an ode to darkness.
-Upon touring the finished church, the devil allegedly spied a window and, in a snit, stamped his foot on a tile.
+Upon touring the finished church, the devil allegedly spied a window.
+In a snit, stamped his foot on a tile.
 Or so they say …

 The mustard yellow church in Munich is the Theatinerkirche, commanding a place of respect on the impressive Odeonsplatz.
 It’s a divisive building apparently, or so I’ve been told.

 Another beauty is the Asamkirche, a tiny Baroque masterpiece.
 Built in 1746, it’s a treasure trove inside.
 Every inch of the interior is covered in gold and marble.

 If you’re a fan of Mad King Ludwig II and his romantic castles are on your Bavaria itinerary, stop in at 16th century St. Michael’s Church (the exterior is currently under renovation) to pay your respects.

 End your stroll around Altstadt at the Odeonsplatz.
 Dating from the 19th century, it is still largely unchanged.

 6. Viktualienmarkt: the Perfect Spot For An Alfresco Lunch

-It’s lunchtime.
-So wander over to Viktualienmarkt for some gourmet sustenance.
-It's Munich’s outdoor food market, crammed to the gills with produce, prepared food to go, and a bustling beer garden.
+It’s Munich’s delightful outdoor food market.
+It’s crammed to the gills with produce, prepared food to go, and a bustling beer garden.

 Victualienmarkt also makes an ideal place to buy German souvenirs.
 Pro tip: If you buy something to eat, you can actually bring it right into the beer garden.